 A rather new candidate for state saving is Thomas Grill's pool external.
 Basically it offers something, that is standard in many programming languages: a data structure that stores key-value-pairs.
-This structure also is known as hash, dictionary or map.
+This also is known as hash, dictonary or map.
 With pool those pairs also can be stored in hierarchies and they can be saved to or loaded from disk.
 The last but maybe most important feature for us is, that several pools can be shared by giving them the same name.
 A pool MYPOOL in one patch will contain the same data as a pool MYPOOL in another patch.
 Changes to one pool will change the data in the other as well.
-This allows us to use pool MYPOOLs inside of abstractions, and still access the pool from modules outside the abstractions, for example for saving the pool to disk.

 A pool object is central to the persistence in RRADical patches, but it is hidden behind an abstracted "API", if one could name it that.
-I'll come back to how this is done below.
+I'll come back to haw this is done late.